mcsilver-aihub/surveyCV/surveyCV_cross_validation_explained.md

 - `cross_val_score_survey(..., weights=...)`: runs the train and score loop and applies the survey weights when grading each fold.

-In one sentence: it builds folds by dealing out whole schools within each stratum so no school is split and every fold mirrors the survey, then grades each fold using the survey weights.
+Summary: it builds folds by dealing out whole schools within each stratum so no school is split and every fold mirrors the survey, then grades each fold using the survey weights.